trueos/pcbsd/src-qt5/docs/preinstall.rst

 * :file:`consumer-desktop`: provides an installed version of PC-BSD® with the KDE and Fluxbox desktop environments.

-* :file:`freenas-builder`: can be used by developers and testers to build an alpha version of FreeNAS 10.

 * :file:`trueos-server`: provides a pre-installed TrueOS® server that is command-line only.

 If you downloaded an installation file, instead of a virtual image, refer to :ref:`Burning the Installation Media` for instructions on how to burn the file to